Response monitoring and multi-partner reporting coordination with ActivityInfo

 ActivityInfo has been designed to be quick to deploy and easy to use in order to support the Response monitoring in challenging environments such as in emergencies and humanitarian response plans.
 By gathering the data reported by multiple partner organizations in one place, information management officers can have access to centralized information and produce evidence-based, comprehensive reports and BI tools to support decision making and planning across all levels of the Response.

 There are several examples of organizations working on large multi-partner programmes which reduced the complexity of reporting and partner coordination using ActivityInfo.
-Some examples which you can read about to take some inspiration include UNOCHA in Iraq, UNICEF in the Democratic Republic of the Congo, the IMWG in Lebanon, UNHCR in Jordan, UNHCR in Yemen and UNHCR in Turkey.
+Some examples which you can read about to take some inspiration include UNOCHA in Iraq, UNICEF in the Democratic Republic of the Congo, the IMWG in Lebanon, UNHCR in Jordan, UNHCR in Yemen, UNHCR in Turkey and UNHCR in the East, Horn of Africa and the Great Lakes region.

 With this article, we explore ways in which you can leverage ActivityInfo and its features and improve collaboration and coordination in various cases such as 4W activities, RRMPs and emergencies across multiple clusters or sectors.